bootadm list-menu

 Use the bootadm set-menu command with the appropriate key=value option to set the default entry number (for example, 0, 1, or 2) in the GRUB menu.
 This number designates which operating system is booted when the timer expires.

-The following example sets the default boot entry as 2, which is Oracle Solaris 11.3:
+For example, the output of the following bootadm list-menu command shows the default boot entry as 2, which is Oracle Solaris 11_test:

-# bootadm set-menu default=1 # bootadm list-menu The location of the boot loader configuration file is /rpool/boot/grub default 1 console graphics timeout 30 0 Oracle Solaris 11/11 1 Oracle Solaris 11.3 2 Oracle Solaris 11_test
+# bootadm set-menu default=1 # bootadm list-menu The location of the boot loader configuration file is /rpool/boot/grub default 1 console graphics timeout 30 0 Oracle Solaris 11/11 1 Oracle Solaris 11.2 2 GRUB2

 In this example, the default menu entry is now 1.
 When the system is rebooted, it will automatically boot the new Oracle Solaris entry after the default timer expires.